calvinfeng/study-guide/doc/scalability.md

 However, as you increase the number of servers over time, requests will get to directed to different machine.
 This can potentially create problems for some applications such as applications that rely on sharding to reduce write load.
 Thus, use consistent hashing technique.

 __Consistent Hashing__ is needed for balancing loads when servers are constantly added and removed.

-* What if this goes down?
+What if a load balancer goes down?
   * More load balancers!
 Failover!

-* Round Robin DNS
+Use Round Robin DNS
 * Smart load balancing is ideal, but dumb is good enough
 * Put load balancer in database too if it's a distributed system